 Semitropic/Metropolitan Groundwater Storage and Exchange Program.
 In 1994 Metropolitan entered into an agreement with the Semitropic Water Storage District ("Semitropic"), located adjacent to the California Aqueduct north of Bakersfield, to store water in the groundwater basin underlying land within Semitropic.
-The minimum annual yield available to Metropolitan from the program is 31,500 acre-feet of water and the maximum annual yield is 223,000 acre-feet of water depending on the available unused capacity and the State Water Project allocation.
+The minimum annual yield available to Metropolitan from the program is 31,50044,700 acre-feet of water and the maximum annual yield is 223,000236,200 acre-feet of water depending on the available unused capacity and the State Water Project allocation.
+In December 2014, Metropolitan entered-into an amendment that expands the annual yield by an additional 13,200 acre-feet per year.
 Metropolitan's current storage account under the Semitropic program is shown in the table "Metropolitan's Water Storage Capacity and Water in Storage" under the heading "-Storage Capacity and Water in Storage" below.

 California Aqueduct Dry-Year Transfer Program.
-Metropolitan has entered into agreements with the Kern Delta Water District, the Mojave Water Agency ("Demonstration Water Exchange Program") and the San Bernardino Valley Municipal Water District ("SBVMWD") to insure against regulatory and operational uncertainties in the State Water Project system that could impact the reliability of existing supplies.
+Metropolitan has entered into Through agreements with the Kern Delta Water District, the Mojave Water Agency ("Demonstration Water Exchange Program")and the San Bernardino Valley Municipal Water District ("SBVMWD")-to insure, the California Aqueduct Dry-Year Transfer Program insures against regulatory and operational uncertainties in the State Water Project system that could impact the reliability of existing supplies.
 The total potential yield from the three agreements is approximately 80,000 acre-feet of water per year when sufficient water is available.

 Metropolitan entered into an agreement with SBVMWD in April 2001 to coordinate the use of facilities and State Water Project water supplies.
 The agreement allows Metropolitan a minimum purchase of 20,000 acre-feet on an annual basis with the option to purchase additional water when available.
-Also, the program includes 50,000 acre-feet of carryover storage.
+Also, the The program includes 50,000 acre-feet of storage capacity for the carryover storageof water purchased from SBVMWD.
 In addition to water being supplied using the State Water Project, the previously stored water can be returned using an interconnection between the San Bernardino Central Feeder and Metropolitan's Inland Feeder.
-On October 14, 2014, the Board approved the extension of this agreement to December 31, 2035.
+On October 14, 2014, the Board approved the extension of this agreement to December 31, 2035 and ana one-time exchange of up to 11,000 acre-feet.

 Metropolitan entered into an agreement with Kern Delta Water District on May 27, 2003, for a groundwater banking and exchange transfer program to allow Metropolitan to store up to 250,000 acre-feet of State Water Contract water in wet years and permit Metropolitan, at Metropolitan's option, a return of up to 50,000 acre-feet of water annually during hydrologic and regulatory droughts.

 Additionally, Metropolitan entered into a groundwater banking and exchange transfer agreement with Mojave Water Agency on October 29, 2003.
 This agreement was amended in 2011 to allow for the cumulative storage of up to 390,000 acre-feet.
 The agreement allows for Metropolitan to store water in an exchange account for later return.
 Through 2021, and when the State Water Project allocation is 60 percent or less, Metropolitan can annually withdraw the Mojave Water Agency's State Water Project contractual amounts in excess of a 10 percent reserve.
 When the State Water Project allocation is over 60 percent, the reserved amount for Mojave's local needs increases to 20 percent.
 Under a 100 percent allocation, the State Water Contract provides Mojave Water Agency 82,800 acre-feet of water.
 Metropolitan's current storage account under these programs is shown in the table "Metropolitan's Water Storage Capacity and Water in Storage" under the heading "-Storage Capacity and Water in Storage" below.